Updated Jan 29, 2026

 But before we walk you through hotel booking app development, you'll need a few prerequisites.
 Nail down the following first:

-- Create an account with Adalo, a popular no-code app builder.
-First, you'll need a platform to create your app, which we believe should be Adalo.
+• Create an account with Adalo.
+First, you'll need a platform to create your app.
 Adalo is an app-building platform that requires no technical or coding knowledge.

 Adalo also allows you to publish your app on 3 enormous platforms: The Apple App Store, Google Play Store, and web.
 Being able to do this provides ample opportunity to get your app in front of a sizable audience.

-Notably, the hotel booking app development cost with Adalo starts at $45/month (billed monthly) — which is much cheaper than hiring a hotel booking app development company to make your app.
+The hotel booking app development cost with Adalo starts at $36/month—which is much cheaper than hiring a hotel booking app development company to make your app.
+All paid plans include unlimited database records and unlimited usage, meaning no surprise charges as your guest list grows.

-- Knowing your app’s features: It goes without saying, but since you’re building a hotel booking app, your app will definitely showcase rooms, allow for online reservations and payments, etc.
+• Knowing your app's features: Since you're building a hotel booking app, your app will definitely showcase rooms, allow for online reservations and payments, etc.

-- Wireframes: Just like any other project, you’ll want to draft plans that visualize how you want your app to look.
-We recommend you don’t use a pencil and paper but instead leverage wireframing, which is using an online tool to create how your app’s screens will look and flow.
+• Wireframes: Just like any other project, you'll want to draft plans that visualize how you want your app to look.
+We recommend you leverage wireframing, which is using an online tool to create how your app's screens will look and flow.

-Possessing tech knowledge of a graphic design skillset is unnecessary for successful wireframing.
+Possessing tech knowledge or a graphic design skillset is unnecessary for successful wireframing.
 Just sign up for an account with Figma and get started.

 The 3 Parts of Every Hotel Booking App